GoyWebdesign/codelights/readme.txt

-=== SiteOrigin Widgets by CodeLights ===
+=== Sidebar Widgets by CodeLights ===
 Contributors: rsukhar
-Tags: shortcodes, shortcode, widget, widgets, responsive, page, admin, banner, counter, flipbox, animation, sidebar, siteorigin
-Requires at least: 4.0
+Tags: shortcodes, shortcode, widget, widgets, responsive, page, admin, banner, counter, flipbox, animation, sidebar Requires at least: 4.0
 Tested up to: 4.8.1
 Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Flexible high-end shortcodes and widgets.
 Responsive, modern, SEO-optimized and easy-to-use.
-Also can work without SiteOrigin.

 == Description ==

+❗ Unfortunately, CodeLights no longer supports SiteOrigin Page Builder natively due to the SiteOrigin's complete change of widgets API.
+Workaround: you still can create a CodeLights shortcode in a plain text editor, and add this shortcode to the SiteOrigin editor.

+❗ Developers Wanted: If you can help to improve and develop this 100K+ active installs plugin, and become one of authors, please [fork Convertful](https://github.com/rsukhar/codelights/), and create pull requests with your improvements.

 [vimeo https://vimeo.com/146383727]